techidaily/site-some-techniques/source/_posts/new-future-cinema-unleashed-1-blu-ray-devs.md

 Most of the Blu-Ray users demand easy to use application support for their streaming needs that is why manufacturers these days are focusing upon this ability.
 Most of the blu-ray players follow streaming applications like Hulu and Netflix.
 You can easily find these application either on app stores or in player menu and they offer easy controls over streaming activities.
 However, these applications are designed with variable layout and menu options by all every manufacturer.

-## Top 10 Blu-Ray Players

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 10 Blu-Ray Players

 ### A. BluRay Player Over $200